Post By: Vishwanath Iyer Published on: November 29, 2016 Reading time: 4 minutes

-There are no blueprints which guide us on how to live correctly.
+Importantly, there are no blueprints which guide us on how to live correctly.
 Similarly, there are no easy solutions to increasing awareness (prajñā).
-In fact, it takes long hours of practice, effort and introspection before our awareness of our Self experiences a transformation and goes from a confused state (kṣiptā) to a state of clarity (nirūḍha).
+In fact, it takes long hours of practice, effort and introspection before our awareness of our Self experiences a transformation and goes from a confused state (kṣiptā) to a state of stability and clarity (nirūḍha).

 However, as clarity increases, this transformation also results in a change in our personality (svabhāva).
-Our personality experiences increased peace and awareness which results in a better integrated personality or svatantra (the alignment of conditioning (dharma) with behaviour (svabhāva)).
+Our personality experiences increased peace and awareness which results in a better integrated indiviuality or svatantra (the weave of conditioning (dharma) with behaviour (svabhāva)).

 Often, we enter situations with neither full knowledge nor complete control of the solution.
 Consequently, we adapt to the situation as it unfolds.
 This puts tremendous pressure on us to adapt ourselves to the requirements of the situation even though we may be uncomfortable with the change.
 However, the question is; can we change?

 A famous saying goes: “Often, we do not change; we only change our arguments”.

 By the time we have reached our teens, conditioning has been completed by our parents, school and environment.
 However, by the age of thirty, we find that the conditioning that we grew up with is not adequate for the reality of our situation.
 At this moment, our awareness begins to get sensitised to the misalignment between our conditioning and behaviour on account of our experience.
 As our perception of this gap grows, we search for new solutions, introspecting on our vijñāna (awareness of our behaviour in any situation) and jñāna (changes to our sense of the identity in any situation).